Registration Steps and Procedures

 - access help in making programming decision and

 - set up an individual Program Plan for the year

-Step 3: Pay registration fees and have your student ID photo taken
+Step 3: Have your student ID photo taken

 Step 4: Meet with your first course teacher.
 During this appointment, you will receive course work/resources and a personal course completion schedule.
 Student supports and attendance requirements will be reviewed, course procedures will be clarified, and any questions you may still have will be answered.